adimajo/whiteapp_django/README.md

 # WhiteApp Python Django

-The `WhiteApp` package / Flask app is a template of a simple Django website which displays its current version.
+The `WhiteApp` Django app is a template of a simple Django website which displays its current version.
 The template ships with a Gitlab CI pipeline (which lints the code, documents it, runs tests, computes test coverage, checks on Sonarqube, builds a docker container and deploys it), a Github Actions pipeline (which lints, documents and upload the documentation as github page, checks the package, computes tests and coverage, builds a docker container and uploads it to Github), and a Travis pipeline (for elegant display of code coverage).